jamiebradford123/The-Plough-Booking/README.md

   - As a user, I can find out more about this business by viewing the website and seeing basic information such as who they are, where they are and what they do.
   - Acceptance Criteria:
     - Website contains the name of the business and contact details such as phone number and address
-      - Completed?
+      - Completed
     - Home page with a quick summary of what the business does - food, events, drinks
-      - Completed?
+      - Completed
     - Menu's page to show the range of food and drink on offer
-      - Completed?
+      - Completed

 * User story 2 - Have an events page